-The proposed personality and environment factors determine whether the defence of repression is used to cognitively avoid a gender-variant identity.
-Repression is defined as the unconsciously motivated forgetting or unawareness of internal impulses, feelings, thoughts or wishes (derived from Vaillant, 1992, p.
+The proposed personality and environment factors determine whether the defense of repression is used to cognitively avoid a gender-variant identity.
+Repression is defined as the unconsciously motivated forgetting or unawareness of internal impulses, feelings, thoughts, or wishes (derived from Vaillant, 1992, p.
 276).

-Previous authors have observed the defence of gender-variant identity (Bockting & Coleman, 2007; Lawrence, 2000; Seil, 1996), and psychoanalytic authors have previously described the development of a "false self" in childhood (Winnicott, 1965) which may be analogous to a repressed gender-variant identity.
+Previous authors have observed the defense of gender-variant identity (Bockting & Coleman, 2007; Lawrence, 2000; Seil, 1996), and psychoanalytic authors have previously described the development of a "false self" in childhood

+(Winnicott, 1965), which may be analogous to a repressed gender-variant identity.
 Cramer (2006) writes:

 A child may learn that the expression of certain feelings or needs would arouse a negative reaction in the caregiver; as a result, these feelings "go underground."
-Keeping the unacceptable feelings out of awareness helps maintain a relationship with the caregiver... its result is the development of a "false self." (p.
+Keeping the unacceptable feelings out of awareness helps maintain a relationship with the caregiver. . . .
+[I]ts result is the development of a "false self." (p.
 7)

 The proposed repression acts through early childhood and often into adulthood.
-Studies have shown that denial - a defence mechanism closely related to repression in that both involve the refusal to believe anxiety-provoking information (Nairne, 2006) - is the most commonly used defence mechanism for children until age seven (Glasberg & Aboud, 1982; W. P. Smith & Rossman, 1986).
-Lawrence (2003) found that the mean age that a group of mostly non-classical transwomen first realised that they wanted to change sex was eight.
-Maturity, independence, and gathering of knowledge are reasons we speculate for the defence of the gender-variant identity becoming broken down in late childhood or adulthood.
+Studies have shown that denial-a defense mechanism closely related to repression in that both involve the refusal to believe anxiety-provoking information (Nairne, 2006)-is the most commonly used defense mechanism for children until age 7 (Glasberg & Aboud, 1982; W. P. Smith & Rossman, 1986).
+Lawrence (2003) found that the mean age that a group of mostly nonclassical transwomen first realized that they wanted to change sex was 8.
+Maturity, independence, and gathering of knowledge are reasons we suspect for the defense of the gender-variant identity becoming broken down in late childhood or adulthood.
 After these persons are able to confront their gender-variant identity within themselves, there is often also a significant time lag before they are able to tell other people about it.
 For narrative accounts of transwomens' denial experiences, see Mason-Schrock (1996).

-We believe this outcome is more discrete than the other major outcome variable of the Identity-Defence Model - degree of gender-variant identity.
-The gender-variant identity is either repressed or it isn't during childhood, although we are aware it may be possible for persons to alternate between periods of repression and conscious awareness.
+We believe this outcome is more discrete than the other major outcome variable of the identity-defense model-degree of gender-variant identity.
+The gender-variant identity is either repressed or not during childhood, although we are aware it may be possible for persons to alternate between periods of repression and conscious awareness.
 As noted above, previous authors have proposed the existence of different types of transwomen, and a taxometric analysis has found some evidence of discrete differences in sexuality among transwomen (Veale, Lomax, & Clarke, 2007).
 However, room for variation between the extremes is allowed for in the model.